Shraddhaathorbole/PharmaEasy-main/README.md

-# 💊 PharmEasy - Pharmacy Management System
+# 💊 PharmaEasy - Pharmacy Management System

 **PharmEasy** simplifies pharmacy operations through an intuitive web-based interface.
 Built with Python, Streamlit, and SQLite, it allows customers to place orders and admins to manage inventory, track sales, and handle user data with ease.